danstocker-legacy/nodes/README.md

 Push event propagation along graph edges

-With Cross Stream, you plan the flow of data and events like you would draw a graph.
-Cross Stream's API footprint is very small compared to something like Rx.js for instance, but is flexible enough to solve complex problems, from stream data processing to neural networks.
+With Cross Stream, you plan the flow of data as you would draw a directed graph.
+Cross Stream's API footprint is small, but it's flexible enough to solve complex problems, from streaming data processing to neural networks.

-The basic unit of Cross Stream is the `Node`.
-You build the graph by connecting nodes, then feed data into the graph by invoking `Node#in` on relevant nodes.
+The basic unit of Cross Stream is the *node* (`Node`).
+A node behaves much like a function: it takes an *input*, and generates an *output*.
+The difference is, you may connect nodes in a declarative manner, (which ends up being your program) then feed in data into the whole graph through relevant input nodes or sources (eg. *stdin*).

-A simple example:
+A simple example that throttles asynchronous input into batches:

 ```typescript
 import {Delayer, Logger, Throttler} from "cross-stream";